kmurph73/ctes_in_my_pg/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.

+To run the tests, create a PG db then put `DATABASE_URL="postgres://[YOUR_USERNAME]:@localhost/somedb"` in .env.
+Then run `bundle exec rake db:migrate`.

 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/ctes_in_my_pg.
+Bug reports and pull requests are welcome on GitHub at https://github.com/shmay/ctes_in_my_pg.

 ## License